malchare/persons-data/README.md

 ### Description

-The app with REST API backend using Node.js, Express and MongoDB.
+The project use Node.js, Express and MongoDB and it is based on REST API backend.
-We can add data of Person (name, surname, age) to the database and get all persons.
+The application allows sending data of Person (name, surname, age) to the database and receiving all persons.

 ### Author